Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/standard.md

 ## Integer properties

-All integer properties in Xomega Framework store their value as an `int?`, but provide some restrictions on the minimum and maximum values, as described below.
+All integer properties in Xomega Framework store their value as a `long?`, but provide some restrictions on the minimum and maximum values, as described below.

+### BigIntegerProperty

+The `BigIntegerProperty` class validates that the stored value is between the `long.MinValue` and `long.MaxValue`.
+It serves as a base class for all other integer properties.

+### PositiveBigIntProperty

+The `PositiveBigIntProperty` class validates that the stored value is between `1` and `long.MaxValue`.

 ### IntegerProperty